bitmakerlabs/wdi-october-2017/16-routing-and-controllers/ipsums-fairground.md

 # Restarting Rails

-## Generally, unlike Sinatra, Rails does not need a restart when these files are changed:
+Unlike Sinatra, Rails does not need a restart when most files are changed.

+**Rails does not need a restart when the following are changed:**

 - anything inside of `/app` (models, view controllers, assets, etc.)
-- `routes.rb`
+- `config/routes.rb`

-## Generally, Rails does need a restart when:
+**Rails does need a restart when the following are changed:**

 - `Gemfile`
 - `/initializers/*`